 Many of the plants she painted were of local origin – Northumberland, Durham, Cumbria, Berwickshire and the Scottish Borders.
 She also visited the Cirencester area, Yorkshire, North Wales and Ireland.
 Her visits to Green Hill, Kent in 1858 and 1860 led to her collecting a number of scarse orchids.

 Miss Dickinson bequeathed her collection of plants and watercolour drawings to the Natural History Society of Northumbria, where they are housed in the Society’s herbarium and archives at the Hancock Museum.

 There are 468 images from the Margaret Dickinson collection on the online gallery.
 The accompanying text gives a brief description of the illustration with the plant name recorded by Miss Dickinson and its modern equivalent.

-She appears to have collected her specimen, then drawn and recorded details about it in her manuscript catalogue which accompanies the collection.
-The catalogue gives further details such as the date of collection and also locations.
+Dickinson would collect her specimen, draw it and record the details in her manuscript catalogue which accompanies the collection.
+The catalogue gives further information such as the date of collection and the location.
 This information has been included in the text.